FINRAOS/herd-mdl/mkdocs/docs/admin-guide.md

 ```

 ## How to find Herd-MDL logs in CloudWatch
-Note: Logs are created in cloudwatch only when the log content is not empty, therefore, some of the log streams mentioned below may not be found if the logs are empty.
+Note: Logs are created in cloudwatch only when the log content is NOT empty, therefore; some of the log streams mentioned below may not be found if there is no content in the logs.

 ### Logs inside customized stack log group

 **Steps:**

-*   Login to AWS Console and navigate to CloudWatch
+*   Login to the AWS Console and navigate to CloudWatch.
-*   Click on 'Logs' in the left panel
+*   Click on 'Logs' in the left panel.
-*   Filter Log Groups with stack cloudwatch log group name
+*   Filter Log Groups with your stack's cloudwatch log-group name.
-    *   **where to find stack log group name?**: please find the value for the key "CloudWatchLogGroupName" from the outputs section of the MDL stack.(Example: logtest-MdlStack-10IBXFGDHF94M)
+    *   **where to find the stack's log group name?**: it's the value for the parameter: _CloudWatchLogGroupName_ in the outputs section of the MDL stack.(Example value: `logtest-MdlStack-10IBXFGDHF94M`)
-*   Click on above filtered stack log group to open it, inside this stack log group folder, you can find most of herd-mdl logs saved as log stream
+*   Click on above filtered stack log group to access it: inside this stack log group folder, you will find the logs saved as individual log streams.

 **Elastic Search Log Streams:**